There's a map for that

 Contribution made simple

 When mapping out a service, multidisciplinary participation is essential to reach a collaborative focus.
 That's why we’ve stripped down our workshops from expert jargon.
-Anyone must be able to join in and contribute.
+Anyone, any partner must be able to join in and contribute.